 Laura Kolaczkowski comes from Beavercreek, Ohio, and worked at the University of Dayton for over 25 years until MS challenged her enough to go onto full-time disability.
 She is active in the MS community on multiple levels, and writes for her own personal blog, InsideMyStory and as a patient expert for MultipleSclerosis.net.
 Laura is the Lead Patient Representative and co-principal investigator for iConquerMS™, a patient powered MS research network.
 Laura freely admits her Liberal Arts background fuels her interest in patient engagement and empowerment and she struggles with the science of MS.

 Editor’s Note: First in a two-part series on readers’ comments about Ocrevus (ocrelizumab).
 I switched disease-modifying therapies and began treatment with Ocrevus (ocrelizumab) in June.
-I previously ...
+I previously wrote about my ...
 Read more

-I recently spent time at the annual meeting of the Drug Information Association (DIA), listening to presentations and talking with industry representatives about the multiple sclerosis community’s needs. ...
+I recently spent time at the annual meeting of the Drug Information Association (DIA), listening to presentations and talking with industry representatives about the multiple sclerosis community’s needs.
+DIA is a ...
 Read more

 I’ve done it!
-I made the treatment switch that so many people with multiple sclerosis are talking about: I said goodbye to Tysabri (natalizumab) and am ...
+I made the treatment switch that so many people with multiple sclerosis are talking about: I said goodbye to Tysabri (natalizumab) and am now on Ocrevus ...
 Read more

 The late Dr. John N. Whitaker was a world-famous researcher in multiple sclerosis.
 His work inspired many scientists to enter the field of MS and develop their skills and talents.
 Each year, the Consortium of Multiple Sclerosis Centers honors Dr. Whitaker’s memory by presenting one award for innovative research by a young investigator. — CMSC Annual Meeting Program